 Divide the mixture into 6 balls, and place on a greased baking sheet or baking paper.
 Flatten each cookie down to about 8mm (⅓ of an inch).
 You should get 6 good sized cookies from this amount of mixture.
 If you'd prefer them to be a bit more dainty, then divide your dough into 8.

 This type of oatmeal cookie will not spread when it is in the oven, so you don't need to worry about spacing them too widely on the tray.

 Bake in a preheated oven at 170 degrees (150 fan) for 20 minutes.
 Do make sure that you keep an eye on the biscuits whilst they are in the oven though, as any exposed cranberries could easily burn.

 If you haven't got chocolate and cranberries, you can use a similar recipe to make healthy oat and raisin cookies.

 These healthy Christmas cookies are especially delicious whilst they are slightly warm, and the chocolate is still soft and gooey.
 But they'll store well for a few days in an airtight container, if you are able to leave them that long!

-Serve them alongside a plate of healthy mince pies.
+Serve them alongside a plate of healthy mince pies, or some gluten free biscotti.
 You might also want to try this low sugar Christmas cake, or a healthy Christmas pudding.
-And this post on 10 healthy and delicious Christmas recipes has a summary of other seasonal recipes you might like to try.
+And this post on healthy and delicious Christmas recipes has a roundup of other seasonal recipes you might like to try.